blackhawk31/Guess-the-number/README.md

             }
         });
 ***
-* *THAT'S IT* Good start to kick off your carrer as Android Developer.
+* *THAT'S IT* Good start to kick off your career as Android Developer.